csc-training/advanced-parallel-prog/docs/05-Advanced-MPI-2.md

 `MPI_Get_address(pointer, address)`
   : `pointer`{.input}
-    : variable (pointer to it) which address to determine
+    : pointer to the variable of interest

     `address`{.output}
     : address of the variable, type is